Dollar General (NYSE:DG) Issues FY 2022 Earnings Guidance

 Dollar General Stock Performance

-In related news, CAO Anita C. Elliott sold 5,000 shares of the business’s stock in a transaction that occurred on Friday, June 24th.
-The shares were sold at an average price of $247.11, for a total transaction of $1,235,550.00.
-Following the completion of the sale, the chief accounting officer now directly owns 16,279 shares in the company, valued at $4,022,703.69.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other Dollar General news, EVP Rhonda Taylor sold 44,363 shares of the stock in a transaction on Friday, August 26th.
-The stock was sold at an average price of $243.04, for a total value of $10,781,983.52.
-Following the completion of the sale, the executive vice president now owns 37,755 shares in the company, valued at approximately $9,175,975.20.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CAO Anita C. Elliott sold 5,000 shares of the stock in a transaction on Friday, June 24th.
-The stock was sold at an average price of $247.11, for a total value of $1,235,550.00.
-Following the completion of the sale, the chief accounting officer now owns 16,279 shares of the company’s stock, valued at approximately $4,022,703.69.
+In other news, EVP Rhonda Taylor sold 44,363 shares of the firm’s stock in a transaction on Friday, August 26th.
+The shares were sold at an average price of $243.04, for a total transaction of $10,781,983.52.
+Following the completion of the transaction, the executive vice president now owns 37,755 shares of the company’s stock, valued at $9,175,975.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Dollar General news, EVP Rhonda Taylor sold 44,363 shares of Dollar General stock in a transaction dated Friday, August 26th.
+The stock was sold at an average price of $243.04, for a total transaction of $10,781,983.52.
+Following the transaction, the executive vice president now directly owns 37,755 shares of the company’s stock, valued at approximately $9,175,975.20.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CAO Anita C. Elliott sold 5,000 shares of the stock in a transaction dated Friday, June 24th.
+The shares were sold at an average price of $247.11, for a total value of $1,235,550.00.
+Following the completion of the sale, the chief accounting officer now directly owns 16,279 shares of the company’s stock, valued at approximately $4,022,703.69.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 280,422 shares of company stock worth $67,506,787.
-0.73% of the stock is owned by company insiders.
+Insiders sold 280,422 shares of company stock valued at $67,506,787 over the last quarter.
+0.60% of the stock is owned by company insiders.

 Dollar General Corporation, a discount retailer, provides various merchandise products in the southern, southwestern, Midwestern, and eastern United States.
 It offers consumable products, including paper and cleaning products, such as paper towels, bath tissues, paper dinnerware, trash and storage bags, disinfectants, and laundry products; packaged food comprising cereals, pasta, canned soups, fruits and vegetables, condiments, spices, sugar, and flour; and perishables that include milk, eggs, bread, refrigerated and frozen food, beer, and wine.